Reading Improvement Plans

 Back to Top

-Do districts need Ohio Department of Education approval for their reading improvement plans?
+Do districts need Ohio Department of Education and Workforce approval for their reading improvement plans?

 No. Only the district’s board of education must approve a reading improvement plan before the district begins its implementation.
 However, this provision does not replace other state requirements or federal grant terms that call for a district to submit a targeted improvement plan to the Department.
-Such plans may include, but are not limited to, Reading Achievement Plans required under Ohio law and Local Literacy Plans for districts receiving Striving Readers subgrants.
+Such plans may include, but are not limited to, Reading Achievement Plans required under Ohio law, EDSTEPS One Plan, and Local Literacy Plans for districts receiving Comprehensive Literacy State Development subgrants.

 Back to Top